AnThuk/anthuk.github.io/README.md

 # Welcome to AnThuk

+Here is a list of the most important features of this project:

+- Capturing real-time Image data from IP cameras
+- Processing Image data with a computer vision algorithm
+- Detecting objects and People in the image
+- Tracking people to see if they spit in public places
+- Getting Face Data in case they do

 <!-- You can use the [editor on GitHub](https://github.com/AnThuk/anthuk.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.